-Managers have always been accountable for team performance.
-However, over the years their responsibilities have expanded to be more holistic and include both the team’s performance and its engagement — do they feel connected, enthusiastic, and included in your organization and its mission?
+Good managers have always been accountable for team performance.
+However, over the years, their responsibilities have expanded to be more holistic and include both the team’s performance and engagement — do they feel connected, enthusiastic, and included in your organization and its mission?

-The idea that employees need to be micromanaged — constantly told what to do and how to do it — is out of date.
+The idea that employees need to be micromanaged – constantly told what to do and how to do it – is outdated.
 Today’s workers and teams flourish when they’re empowered and given more freedom to do their jobs.
-As a manager, this means you need a more holistic approach that connects performance and engagement.
+As a manager, you need a more holistic approach that connects performance and engagement.
 When you bring these two things together, you can foster an environment where each team member understands the organization’s strategy, the team’s goals, and how their work contributes to each of them.

 Modern managers inspire their team and help each member sustain their own high performance and sense of purpose.